afrind/warp-draft/draft-ietf-moq-transport.md

 each active upstream subscription that matches that namespace, it SHOULD send a SUBSCRIBE to the publisher that sent the ANNOUNCE.

+If a relay receives a Publisher-Chosen Subscription ID in SUBSCRIBE_OK, it SHOULD assign this ID to downstream subscriptions for the same track.
+Since relays can aggregate tracks from uncoordinated publishers, it is not always possible to reuse the upstream PSID.
+If there is no upstream Publisher-Chosen Subscription ID, or if the upstream PSID is already in use downstream for a different track, the relay SHOULD NOT set a Publisher-Chosen Subscription ID, and use the Subscriber-Chosen Subscription ID instead.

 Object headers carry a numeric identifier that maps to the Full Track Name (see {{message-subscribe-ok}}).
 Relays use the identifier in an incoming Object to identify its track and find the active subscribers for that track.
 Relays